 M.S. in Civil Engineering

-The Department of Civil and Environmental Engineering requires that applicants to the MS program hold a bachelor’s degree in Civil or Environmental Engineering (or equivalent), or have completed all undergraduate degree requirements prior to registration, with a minimum grade point average (GPA) of 3.0 (A = 4.00) for the last 60 hours of undergraduate work.
+The School of Civil, Environmental and Infrastructure Engineering requires that applicants to the MS program hold a bachelor’s degree in Civil or Environmental Engineering (or equivalent), or have completed all undergraduate degree requirements prior to registration, with a minimum grade point average (GPA) of 3.0 (A = 4.00) for the last 60 hours of undergraduate work.
 Students having a GPA between 2.7 and 3.0 will be considered on a case-by-case basis.

 All applicants are required to submit official GRE scores in support of their applications for admission.
 Minimum GRE scores required